-Belton CE School.....
+School Belton CE Primary School.....

-Yes/No Evidence Does the school have a policy? yes In safeguarding file Does the school work with outside agencies on radicalisation and extremism e.g. Channel?
-No We make referrals to channel if we have a concern.
-Have staff received appropriate training? yes See records and staff files Has the school got a trained Prevent lead? yes Through DSL training - Headteacher Mrs Yendall Miss Ebbs Do staff know who to discuss yes Headteacher- also written in staff concerns with?
-(DSL) handbook and on Roles and responsibility list Is suitable filtering of the internet in place? yes Managed by ICTIC See internet filter invoice.
-Do children know who to talk to about their concerns? yes Shown through Governor monitoring and through questionaires Are there opportunities for children to learn about radicalisation and extremism?
-Yes During PSHE, assemblies and focus weeks Have any cases been reported? no Are individua l pupils risk assess ed? no Not needed What factors make the school community potentially vulnerable to being radicalised? (e.g. EDL local base, extreme religious views promoted locally, tensions between local communities, promotion of radical websites by some pupils/parents) Proximaty to Loughborough The white, British middle class make-up of the school.
-Comment on the school's comm unity, locality and relevant history The school has a predominate white, British middle class make-up.
-Risk Low Wa y Forward evaluation Medium High Continue to educate pupils on radicalization and extremism
+Yes/No Evidence Does the school have a policy?
+Yes In Safeguarding File Does the school work with outside agencies on radicalisation and extremism e.g. Channel?
+No We make referrals to channel if we have a concern Have staff received appropriate training?
+Yes See records and staff files Has the school got a trained Prevent lead?
+Yes Through DSL training - Headteacher Mrs Yendall Miss Ebbs

+Do staff know who to discuss concerns with?
+(DSL) Yes Headteacher- also written in staff Handbook and on Roles and responsibility list Is suitable filtering of the internet in place?
+Yes managed by ICTIC See internet filter invoice.
+Do children know who to talk to about their concerns?
+Yes shown through Governor monitoring and through questionaires Are there opportunities for children to learn about radicalisation and extremism?
+Yes During PSHE, assemblies and focus weeks Have any cases been reported?
+No Are individual pupils risk assessed?
+No Not needed What factors make the school community potentially vulnerable to being radicalised? (e.g. EDL local base, extreme religious views promoted locally, tensions between local communities, promotion of radical websites by some pupils/parents) Proximaty to Loughborough The white, British middle class make-up of the school Comment on the school's community, locality and relevant history The school has a predominate white, British middle class make-up.
+Risk evaluation Low Medium Way Forward Continue to educate pupils on radicalization and extremism High

-Date completed.......18.08.2021...
-Signed......Joanna Scott
+Date completed...
+23.7.22021.....
+Signed.....JScott.....